KevinVerre/kevins-guide-to-git/README.txt

 Once git is installed on your computer, you can use it to create git projects called repositories.
 A repository, in computer science, is a place where code and data and stored.
 A git repository is simply a folder (“directory”) on your machine.
 We’ll call this the project folder or repository folder.
 Inside that folder is all of your project’s files and subfolders.

 Inside of the repository folder there is also a special subfolder called “.git”.
+The hidden .git folder is what makes your directory a Git repo.
 The .git folder is created when you create a new git repository.
 As you use the git program to make changes to your project, the git program will save information inside the .git folder.
-You can look around inside the .git folder if you want, but it is not very interesting.
+You can look around inside the .git folder if you want, but it is not necessary to know much about it in order to use Git.
 It is simply a place for the .git program to store information without it getting in the way of your project’s files and folders.
+Whenever you run a Git command, the Git program will look for that hidden .git folder and use the files and folders inside of it to find information about commits, branches, etc.

 In Unix, files and folders whose name starts with a period are not shown by default when using the “ls” command to list the contents of a folder.
 Instead you have to use “ls -a”, which will list all of the contents of a folder, including files and folders that begin with a period.
 So if you do “ls -a” inside of a git repository folder, you should see the .git subdirectory.